 Charleston, South Carolina

 This historic city has southern charm emanating from every corner, and it’s home to a host of venues possessing an elegant aesthetic that cannot be found anywhere else in the country.
 While there is an abundance of sprawling plantations and well-established hotels for couples seeking Southern flair on their big day, those with more modern sensibilities will find plenty here as well: sleek modern venues are plentiful; while open-air rooftop spaces provide lovely panoramic views at any time of year.

 St. Augustine, Florida

-Weddings are bigger in Texas, unless you dont want it to be.
+Weddings are bigger in Texas unless you don’t want them to be.
 Austin has multiple venues with pretty much any aesthetic you could possibly want to have.
-Even though Austin is a fairly large city some of the venues are on sprawling estates and allow for combination of classic wedding styles with added greenery.
+Even though Austin is a fairly large city some of the venues are on sprawling estates and allow for a combination of classic wedding styles with added greenery.
 My personal favorite destination wedding venue in the United States for Texas is Camp Lucy which is just outside of Austin in Dripping Springs, Texas.

 Let’s talk about your destination wedding

 All fields required.